sicchio/DM997X-Thesis-FALL16/dm997xmsthesis_end_of_semester_deliverables.md

 *Direct message the dropbox link or google drive folder link to deangela on slack.*

-If you want to create a dropbox account and have not already done so, let me know.
+If you want to create a dropbox account and do not already have one, let me know.
 Both you and I can get additional free space if I invite you.

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

-Create a dropbox link (NOT folder, see above) or google drive folder that contains the following.
-Make sure all filenames include your name and ms thesis fa15 and descriptive text of the content:
+Create a dropbox link (NOT folder, see above) or google drive folder that contains the following ( Make sure all filenames include your name and ms thesis fa15 and descriptive text of the content):
 * PDFs
  * Final Thesis Paper
  * Final Thesis Defense Presentation